TempName4350/Attendance/README.md

 # Instructions to run application (Development - in IntelliJ)
 ## To run in IntelliJ (gets all dependencies)
-First and foremost -- you will need a Github account and you will need to be added as a contributor to this repo.
-To be added as a contributor once you have this account, reach out to Ashley and she can add you.
+First and foremost -- you will need:
+* a Github account
+* to be added as a contributor to this repo
+(To be added as a contributor once you have this account, reach out to Ashley and she can add you.)
+* IntelliJ

-You will also need IntelliJ.
-As a student, you can get a free license (https://www.jetbrains.com/community/education/) and then install IntelliJ from there.
+(As a student, you can get a free license (https://www.jetbrains.com/community/education/) and then install IntelliJ from there)

-Once you have accomplished both above, fork this repository.
+Once you have accomplished all the things listed above, fork this repository.
 Do this by clicking the "Fork" button at the top.
 You will be taken to your own copy of this repository under your own account.

 1. Launch IntelliJ.
 When you get to the screen below, select "Get from Version Control":
 <img width="776" alt="Screen Shot 2020-03-05 at 10 11 46 PM" src="https://user-images.githubusercontent.com/60479090/76046752-c9620500-5f2e-11ea-86ff-27da9330c999.png">